Rare Disease Day 2024: The Vital Role of ERNs

 Twenty-four ERNs covering a variety of medical disciplines were formally approved, accredited, and launched by the European Commission in March 2017.
 With subsequent expansions, they currently involve 1,619 highly specialised centres located in 382 hospitals across 27 EU countries and Norway, and they have full financial support, currently provided through the EU4Health Programme and taken care of by the EC’s Health and Digital Executive Agency (HaDEA).

-ERN eUROGEN is the European Reference Network for Rare Urogenital Diseases and Complex Conditions, and its activities are essential due to the nature of rare and complex urology, as noted above.
+ERN eUROGEN is the European Reference Network for Rare Uro-Recto-Genital Diseases and Complex Conditions, and its activities are essential due to the nature of rare and complex urology, as noted above.
 It has 56 healthcare provider members in 20 EU member states, caring for around 12,500 patients per year diagnosed with over 110 diseases and conditions with distinct ORPHAcodes and/or ICD-10 codes.

 In the book Rare and Complex Urology, a section is dedicated to each workstream within ERN eUROGEN: